 - 12. Functional responsibilities, lines of authority, and lines of internal and external communication for the safe operation of a facility in all operational states and in accident conditions shall be established and documented as prescribed by NRRC. - 13.
-The organization, qualifications, and the number of operating personnel shall be adequate for the safe and reliable operation of the facility in all operational states and in accident conditions.
-Succession planning shall be an established practice for the operating personnel. - 14.
-The persons to be appointed as control room operators shall be approved as prescribed Regulation on Leadership and Management for Safety (NRRC-R-04); and Regulation on Licensing and Regulatory Oversight of Nuclear Facilities (NRRC-R-03). - 15.
+The organization, qualifications, and number of operating personnel shall be adequate for the safe and reliable operation of the facility during all operational states and in accident conditions.
+The succession planning shall be an established practice for the operating personnel. - The persons to be appointed as control room operators shall be approved as established by the Regulation on Leadership and Management for Safety (NRRC-R-04 Rev. 0.1) and the Regulation on Licensing and Regulatory Oversight of Nuclear Facilities (NRRC-R-03 Rev. 0.1). - 15.
 Adequate training facilities, including a representative simulator, appropriate training materials, and facilities for technical training and maintenance training, shall be made available for the training of operating personnel.
-Simulator training shall incorporate training for operational states and for accident conditions.

-- 16. For control room operators, initial and periodic refresher training shall include training on a representative full-scope simulator. - 17.
+Simulator training shall incorporate training for operational states and accident conditions. - 16.
+For control room operators, initial and periodic training shall include training on a representative full-scope simulator. - 17.
 Aspects of the working environment that influence human performance factors (such as workload or fatigue) and the effectiveness and fitness of personnel for duty shall be identified and controlled.
 Tools for enhancing human performance shall be used as appropriate to support the responses of operating personnel.